unix1/nuk/doc/nuk_game_state.md

 </code></pre>
 <br />

-Get players who's turn it is next
+Get players whose turn it is next

-Returns a list of [`nuk_user:user()`](nuk_user.md#type-user) data types that represent a list of players who the game engine is expecting to make the turn(s) next. i.e. the answer to "who's turn is it?" question.
+Returns a list of [`nuk_user:user()`](nuk_user.md#type-user) data types that represent a list of players who the game engine is expecting to make the turn(s) next. i.e. the answer to "whose turn is it?" question.

 <a name="get_status-1"></a>